 The Marriage Allowance is available to married couples and civil partners but your eligibility depends entirely on your earnings.

 The lower-earning partner must not have used their personal allowance during the tax year in question.
-And the higher-earning partner’s total income must fall within the prevailing basic rate band (total income of £50,000 or less during 2019/20 and 2020/21).
+And the higher-earning partner’s total income must fall within the prevailing basic rate band (total income of £50,270 or less in 2023/24).

 So, you need to make sure it makes economic sense to claim the allowance.
 Will the tax saving made by the higher earner offset any additional income tax paid by the lower earner?